Pattern Day Trading Rules Explained

 How Does Pattern Day Trading Work?

-A trader is classed as a pattern day trader if they execute a certain number of day trades within a short period.
-This triggers the broker to add a flag to their account.
+Under the old system, a trader is classed as a pattern day trader if they execute a certain number of day trades within a short period.
+This causes the broker to add a flag to their account.
 The trader must then prove they have sufficient funds to cover this strategy by depositing further capital.
+This framework is being replaced by intraday margin standards.